 The top of the pass has an open seating space filled with discarded sofas and other seating arrangements.
 Sit down, take a break, and enjoy the views of Tuen Mun before continuing.

 As you can probably tell by now, the topography of the surrounding changes after Leung Tin Au.

-Continue along Castle Peak Range Road towards the back of the pass.
+Continue straight on Castle Peak Range Road towards the back of the pass.
 The paved road continues uphill for the final time.
-And on the side of this road, and in the valley below, you might see lot’s of tall golden grass.
+And on the side of this road, and in the valley below, you might see lots of tall golden grass.